By using this site, you agree to the Privacy Policy and Terms of Use.

 • Could these tools eventually transform scientific discovery?

 Artificial intelligence systems marketed as “co-scientists” have generated significant hype among researchers and funding agencies, but evidence of their practical utility in accelerating scientific discovery remains limited.
-According to reporting in STAT News, the gap between promotional claims and demonstrated capability suggests that such tools are not yet delivering the productivity gains their developers promise.
+According to reporting by Brittany Trang in STAT News, the gap between promotional claims and demonstrated capability suggests that such tools are not yet delivering the productivity gains their developers promise.

 Early adoption phase